 The Monitoring Council will then establish workgroups for each of the high priority themes and subthemes.
 While there is a division of responsibility between the Monitoring Council and the workgroup (Table 1), there is no set formula for how workgroups are established and their members selected.
-In general, the Monitoring Council anticipates the circumstances shown in Table 4, illustrated with the three prototype web portals addressed in 2009 and the themes identified for 2010.
+In general, the Monitoring Council anticipates the circumstances shown in Table 4, illustrated with the four-three prototype web portals addressed in 2009 and the themes identified for 2010.

 Table 4.
 Possible circumstances the Monitoring Council will face in establishing workgroups to address web portal development for each theme and subtheme.
-Prototype themes addressed during 2009 and 2010 and additional themes scheduled for the near future (highlighted) are placed in the framework as illustrations.
+Prototype themes addressed during 2009 and 2010 and additional themes scheduled for 2010 the near future are (highlighted) are placed in the framework as illustrations.

-Lead responsibility clear Responsibility split Workgroup exists and complete Rivers and Wadeable Streams Kelp Beds Wetlands Rocky Intertidal Workgroup exists but incomplete Safe to Eat Fish and Shellfish Safe to Swim Safe to Drink-groundwater focus No workgroup Estuaries
+Lead responsibility clear Responsibility split Workgroup exists and complete Rivers and Wadeable Streams Kelpbeds Wetlands Rocky lintertidal Workgroup exists but incomplete Safe to Eat Fish and Shellfish Safe to Swim Kelpbeds Estuary Ecosystem Health

+Safe to Drink-groundwater focus Ocean Ecosystem Health

+No workgroup

+Estuaries